CannuJ/fit2099-s1-project/docs/rationale.md

 ### FinalBoss: Yugo Maxx
 **Class:** `FinalBoss` inherits from `Actor`<br>
-FinalBoss has an exoskeleton, rendering them invulnerable and deals double the damage of a `Grunt`.<br>
+FinalBoss has an `exoskeleton`, rendering them invulnerable and deals double the damage of a `Grunt`.<br>

 `FinalBoss` is located on the move and moves around freely.<br>

+To damage `FinalBoss`, one must first destroy the `exoskeleton` by using the `waterPistol` on it.

 Defeating `FinalBoss` will complete the game.